Hadokane/CCI_PP4_Radicool_Store/README.md

 [Quicksand - by Andrew Paglinawan:](https://fonts.google.com/specimen/Quicksand)

-An easy to read "display sans serif" font with rounded corners.
-Designed to be legible at small sizes and used across nearly 2 million websites according to Googles API data.
+An easy-to-read "display sans serif" font with rounded corners.
+Designed to be legible at small sizes and used across nearly 2 million websites according to Google's API data.
 Used as a readable yet distinct main body font.

 ---

 [Londrina Outline - by Marcelo Magalhães:](https://fonts.google.com/specimen/Londrina+Outline?preview.text=RADICOOL&preview.text_type=custom)

 A font designed for use in posters, to be displayed in bold uppercase letters.
 Used as a reflection of the DIY style event and gig posters that would be seen and matches the culture and audience that RADICOOL seeks to serve.
-Used for the websites main logo.
+Used for the website's main logo.

 ---

-### Colour Pallette:
+### Colour Palette:

 ---